CBP Agent Reportedly Stopped Journalist James Dyer At Airport And Accused Him Of Being ‘Fake News Media’

 President Donald Trump often uses the term “fake news” to describe journalism that is critical of him.
 Per The Inquisitr, he recently lashed out at a reporter with the term after they asked him about his decision to call himself the “chosen one” when speaking about the U.S. trade war with China.

-“You know exactly what I meant,” Trump said, adding that the remark was sarcasm and it was said in good fun, He then said that the question was “fake news.”
+“You know exactly what I meant,” Trump said, adding that the remark was sarcasm and it was said in good fun.
+He then said that the question was “fake news.”

 Journalist says CBP agent stopped him at airport, accused him of being "fake news media" https://t.co/IoQXeNHkib